vchaindz/vcn/README.md

 vcn sign <asset>
 vcn sign docker://<image>
 ```

-> By default all assets are signed private, so not much information is disclosed about the signer.
+By default all assets are signed private, so not much information is disclosed about the signer.
 If you want to make it public and therefore, more trusted, please use the `--public` flag.

 ```
 vcn sign --public <asset>
 vcn sign --public docker://<image>
 ```

-Change the asset's status
+Change the asset's status:

 ```
 vcn unsupport <asset>